Hit in a Crosswalk_ What to Do After a Pedestrian Accident in Georgia Image

 Collect Evidence

-If you cannot collect evidence on your own, you may rely on the police report.
-However, if you’re physically able to do so, it’s a good idea to document a few things.
+If you cannot collect evidence independently, you may need to rely on the police report to help fill in the gaps, especially when gathering the required evidence to support your personal injury claim.
+However, documenting a few things is a good idea.
 Grab the driver’s information, vehicle make, model, and license plate number, and take pictures of the scene and your injuries.
 If there are witnesses, try to get their information as well.

 Avoid Discussing Fault